-\UC Policy states that students can only hold 50% appointments during the academic year (Sept-June); the department pays 100% time for July-August in order to increase the student's annual salary to a rate competitive with other institutions.
+^{}UC Policy states that students can only hold 50% appointments during the academic year (Sept-June); the department pays 100% time for July-August in the summer.

-\The "moving allowance" is a way to get students some funding to assist them until they receive their first stipend check.
+^{}The "moving allowance" is a way to get students some funding to assist them until they receive their first stipend check.